 You’ll need to hire a professional photographer to take shots of your home’s interior and exterior.
 The average cost ranges between $110 and $300, and plan on spending several hours ahead of time picking up.
 Professional photos won’t compensate for a home that’s cluttered or poorly staged.

 Owens recently met with an older woman selling FSBO.
 She felt concerned for her safety when she heard about some recent home showings.
 “Are they just casing the joint or do they plan to purchase it?” she wondered.
 An agent will not only host walk-throughs but also vet potential buyers to keep you and your home safe, verifying that they’re legitimate, pre-approved buyers.

 “With a Realtor®, we’re licensed, we have a code of ethics,” Carson points out.
-“We use a lockbox, the showing is pre-scheduled and we stay with our clients during the showing, and we mind our COVID requirements.”
+“We use a lockbox, the showing is pre-scheduled, and we stay with our clients during the showing.”
 If you decide to sell FSBO, you’re opening the door of your house to strangers.